monetplus/MEPiSDK_iOS/README.md

                                                   biometricPrompt: "Gimme your biometrics!")
         ```

+#### ID Token processing
+If it was requested at the start of a login, ID token is parsed to `LoginOutput` returned from login scenarions.
+Both standard and non-standard data can be retrieved from returned `IDToken` instance.
+    - iOS
+        ```swift
+        let loginOutput = ... // output of login scenario
+        let idToken = loginOutput.idToken
+        let subject = idToken?.subject // standard value
+        let sessionState: String? = idToken?.get(parameter: Keys.session_state) // non-standard value

+        enum Keys: String, CodingKey { // enum with non-standard values case session_state
+            ...
+        }
+        ```

 #### Transaction
 Preconditions for this scenario:
    1. User is logged in and has access token